c0v3rt0p/grav-plugin-matomo-php/README.md

 Enter the *token_auth* of a Matomo user that has administrative rights.
 This API token can be found by going to Settings -> Personal Settings.
 Enter the *page_view*, the <Title> of your site.

-For more information how to get application set up, see the [Facebook Developers documentation](https://developers.facebook.com/).

 ## Config Defaults